microsoft/vscode-docs/docs/remote/codespaces.md

 You can specify a GitHub repo containing your dotfiles, a target location for the files, as well as install commands when creating a Codespace.

-See the [Codespace Personalizing](https://docs.github.com/en/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account) documentation to learn how to add your dotfile configurations to a Codespace.
+See the [Personalizing Codespaces](https://docs.github.com/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account) documentation to learn how to add your dotfile configurations to a Codespace.

 ## Getting started

 The GitHub Codespaces documentation has Quickstarts for all three clients.
 The Quickstarts will fast-track you through signing in to GitHub Codespaces, creating your first environment, and connecting to it with your preferred client:

-* [Codespaces in VS Code](https://docs.github.com/en/github/developing-online-with-codespaces/connecting-to-your-codespace-from-visual-studio-code) - Use the [Visual Studio Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) extension to connect and work in your environment.
+* [Codespaces in VS Code](https://docs.github.com/github/developing-online-with-codespaces/connecting-to-your-codespace-from-visual-studio-code) - Use the [Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) extension to connect and work in your environment.
-* [Codespaces in the browser](https://docs.github.com/en/github/developing-online-with-codespaces/creating-a-codespace) - Connect to your Codespace through a browser-based editor.
+* [Codespaces in the browser](https://docs.github.com/github/developing-online-with-codespaces/creating-a-codespace) - Connect to your Codespace through a browser-based editor.
 * [Codespaces in Visual Studio IDE](https://docs.microsoft.com/visualstudio/codespaces/quickstarts/vs) - Try out the Visual Studio IDE Private Preview for Visual Studio Codespaces.

 ## How-to guides